D-Kumar19/DevopsCommands/Git Commands/README.md

 | `git fetch upstream`                           | Fetch changes from the 'upstream' remote repository, typically used to keep a fork up to date.                                                                      |
 | `git merge upstream/<branch>`                  | Merge changes from a specific branch of 'upstream' into the current branch.                                                                                         |
 | `git pull upstream <branch>`                   | Pull changes directly from an 'upstream' branch, combining fetch and merge in one step.                                                                             |

-ssh-keygen -t rsa -b 4096 -C "email address" name of the gile and passphrase put and later cat it out maybe add public key to github and try to push something (just for checking purpoese)

 ## Cloning a Repository Using SSH 🗝️